Geofencing: Target Customers Based on Where They Go

 Geofencing

-Draws a precise virtual boundary around a specific physical location
+Draws a precise virtual boundary around a specific physical location.

-Competitor targeting, events, buildings, venues, retail locations
+Competitor targeting, events, buildings, venues, retail locations, campuses, dealerships.

 Radius Targeting

-Targets people within a circular area around a point
+Targets people within a circular area around a point.

-Broad local awareness
+Broad local awareness and simple campaigns.

-Can waste impressions by capturing unrelated nearby traffic
+Can waste impressions by capturing unrelated nearby traffic.

 ZIP Code Targeting

-Targets users within selected ZIP codes
+Targets users within selected ZIP codes.

-Larger market coverage, streaming campaigns, political campaigns
+Larger market coverage, streaming campaigns, political campaigns, regional awareness.

-Less precise than building-level targeting
+Less precise than building-level or venue-level targeting.

 Targeting Method How It Works Best For Limitation